shamvi-17/Shambhavi-langgraph-MAT496/README.md

 - We can take a list of messages and pass it onto the chat model
 - To connect our chat model to external tool like an API it requires a particular payload to run.
 - To append a message use reducers.
-**Tweaking:**Made changes in the notebook, changed the datasets and tools to produce the corresponding graph.
+- **Tweaking**: Made changes in the notebook, changed the datasets and tools to produce the corresponding graph.

+### Lesson 5- Router: